 False breakouts of the level is the exception, which is the most common trap for the traders.
 If you have studied the balance between supply and demand of the market, you already have a clue what happens when a breakout happens.

-Let’s recall our knowledge on technical analysis.
-I never mentioned the rules you might hear on the various forex trading webinars but if you have ever attended one, they should have definitely taught you to set the stop loss orders above the resistance level and below the support level.
-Let’s envision a scenario in which the price is near the resistance level and you have opened the short position waiting for the downward bounce and set the stop loss order at 5 points above the line.
+Let’s recall our knowledge of technical analysis.
+I never mentioned the rules you might hear on the various forex trading webinars but if you have ever attended one, they should have taught you to set the stop-loss orders above the resistance level and below the support level.
+Let’s envision a scenario in which the price is near the resistance level and you have opened the short position waiting for the downward bounce and set the stop-loss order at 5 points above the line.
 One hundred thousand traders have done the same thing.
 What do we get in the context of supply and demand?

-Apart from the broken stop loss orders, there are traders who start to trade the breakout of the level.
+Apart from the broken stop-loss orders, some traders start to trade the breakout of the level.
 They are increasing the trading volume for the purchase since they are sure that the impulse will keep going.

 Open the pending buy stop order at the breakout of the support line.

-Is It the Support Line or the Support Zone?
+Is It the Support Line or the Support Area?

-Another good question while trading is whether we should treat support and resistance as lines or zones.
-It is actually a simple question.
+Another good question while trading is whether we should treat support and resistance as lines or areas.
+It is a simple question.
 When we are creating the levels, we use the line tool most of all.
 That is why we got used to calling it “the support line.”
 However, not all of the extremes lay directly on the line.
-Moreover, many traders set the stop loss orders not firmly above/below the line but at 5-15 points distance from it.
-Thus they get a slight increase of trade risk and significantly reduce the amount of the non-profitable trades by avoiding closing the transactions because of the price touching the stop loss order and moving in the right direction without your input.
+Moreover, many traders set the stop-loss orders not firmly above/below the line but at 5-15 points distance from it.
+Thus they get a slight increase of trade risk and significantly reduce the amount of the non-profitable trades by avoiding closing the transactions because of the price touching the stop-loss order and moving in the right direction without your input.